 - The overall project management including the development and implementation of the ground segment and the mission operations

-- Contracting of a consortium led by Kayser-Threde AG for the development of the satellite concept including launcher where the satellite bus is origin of OHB System AG.
+- Contracting of a consortium led by OHB System AG for the development of the satellite concept including launcher where the satellite bus.

 EnMAP Space Segment is led by OHB System AG and is composed of: